spectrum-health-systems/Abatab-Documentation-Project/README.md

 </div>

-# About The Abatab Documentation Project
+# The Abatab Documentation Project

 The Abatab Documentation Project is a living document for [Abatab](https://github.com/spectrum-health-systems/Abatab).